sailscastshq/docs.sailscasts.com/docs/git-vibe/daily-workflow.md

 # Daily workflow

-Git Vibe works best when you let it own the branch and worktree lifecycle for one task at a time.
+Git Vibe works best when it manages the branch and worktree lifecycle for one task at a time.

 ## Start from an issue